Lavesiime/SonLVL-RSDK/README.md

 ## Download

-The latest stable build can always be found in the [Releases tab](https://github.com/Lavesiime/SonLVL-RSDK/releases).
+The latest stable build can always be found on the editor's [GameBanana page](https://gamebanana.com/tools/8369).
 Alternatively, for more experimental "nightly" versions of the editor, the repository features autobuilds that can be downloaded from the [_Actions_ tab](https://github.com/Lavesiime/SonLVL-RSDK/actions).
-However, do note that these versions may contain unfixed bugs or incomplete features, so use them at your own risk!
+However, do note that these versions may contain bugs or incomplete/experimental features, so use them at your own risk!

 ## Documentation